-The Cole Resource Center is an education and recovery community of peers and family members, dedicated to helping people affected by mental illness lead full and healthy lives.
+The Cole Resource Center is an education and recovery community of peers and family members, dedicated to helping people affected by mental health challenges lead full and healthy lives.

 what we do | today

 At the Cole Resource Center, we offer information, program opportunities, and referrals to resources.
 Please note that CRC does not provide clinical services.

 We share hope and a conviction that recovery from mental illness is achievable.
 All members of our staff have navigated the paths of today’s complex mental healthcare system and its many barriers.
 We know from our own experience that education and empowerment—of both the individuals themselves and their family members and friends—can yield enormous benefits.